dundd2/Game-Development-Project1-Fall-Guin/readme.md

 ## Installation
 Download the .exe file for direct play (Windows)

+## Grade
+Grade: 74/100
+(Feedback highlights strong efforts in game development and presentation, with notable achievements in functionality and gameplay.
+However, some technical issues and areas for improvement were observed, particularly in interaction and additional refinements.)

 ## Credits

 Special thanks to the team members who contributed to this project: